ScrimCreations/Ez-Base/README.md

 # Ez Base
-A simple base to start your off your VRChat mod
+A simple base to start off your VRChat mod